“deIce 477™” Finished Product Requirements

 Our immediate needs:

 We intend to develop our invention into a demonstrable prototype within six months.
 We require $750,000.USD.
 We welcome all interested ground-floor investors.
 A statement of use of proceeds is available upon request.
 Once we have funded the practical prototype, we will renew our multinational contacts.
-We intend to invite them to visit our Environmental Chamber at our lab at FIU; observe the incredible benefits of this environmentally friendly technology.
-We will also evidence the enormous application time it will save and consequently the money saved.

 SIGN is currently preparing a Private Placement Memorandum (PPM) to be published shortly.
 The company welcomes interested investors to contact the Palm Beach office to learn more.